 RAID1: This type of array is referred to as "Mirroring" or a "Mirrored Array."
-RAID1 uses two (2) physical drives and writes ALL data to both drives simultaneously providing a 1 to 1 mirror, giving you 100% redundancy live.
-So as data is being written, if a drive fails you are still up and running.
-In most cases, when a failure occurs you will experience a stutter in performance and a small but noticeable slow down.
+RAID1 uses two (2) physical drives and writes ALL data to both drives simultaneously providing a 1 to 1 mirror, giving you a live 100% redundancy.
+If a drive fails while data is being written, you will still be up and running.
+In most cases, when a failure occurs, you will experience a stutter in performance and a small but noticeable slow down.
 Next, you'll likely see a popup warning from IRST alerting you that a drive has failed or is disconnected, and your array's status has been changed to "Degraded".

 RAID1 (at least on these PCH driven controllers) are limited to 2 drives.
-Also being that this is a mirror, you will use 50% of your capacity in redundancy.
+Because this is a mirror, you will use 50% of your capacity in redundancy.